AlexX15-T/energy-management/README.md

 Running with Docker

-    Prerequisites: Docker and Docker Compose should be installed on your system.
+    Prerequisites: Docker should be installed on your system.
+Use command mvn clean install in each backend microservice to have up-to-date targets.

     Docker Build: You can build the image for each microservice and run from Docker app or you can continue to run with the following step.
     command: docker build --no-cache -t device-microservice .